January 6 Committee

 Case Description: On Feb.
 9, 2022, the House Select Committee to Investigate the January 6th Attack on the United States Capitol issued a subpoena to Peter Navarro requesting documents and deposition testimony related to the 2020 presidential election and January 6th attack.
 Mr. Navarro had been a trade adviser to former President Trump from 2017 to 2021.
 He declined to produce any documents by the Feb.
 23rd due date or appear for a deposition on March 2nd as required by the subpoena.
 On April 6, 2022, the House voted to hold him in contempt of Congress.
 On June 2, 2022, the U.S. Department of Justice (DOJ) indicted Mr. Navarro on two counts of criminal contempt of Congress for failing to produce documents and for failing to appear at a deposition required by the committee subpoena.

 On June 2, 2022, DOJ filed the Navarro indictment with the U.S. District Court for the District of Columbia.
 Judge Amit P. Mehta was assigned to Case No. 22-cr-200 (APM).
 After extensive pre-trial litigation, the court set a trial date of Sept.
-9, 2023.
-That same day, a jury convicted Mr. Navarro of two counts of criminal contempt of Congress.
+5, 2023.
+On Sept.
+7, 2023, the jury convicted Mr. Navarro of two counts of criminal contempt of Congress.
+On Jan.
+16, 2024, the District Court denied a Navarro motion for a new trial.
+On Jan.
+25, 2024, the District Court sentenced Mr. Navarro to four months in prison and a $9,500 fine.
+Mr. Navarro immediately filed an appeal to the D.C.
+Circuit Court.
+On Feb.
+8, 2024, the District Court denied a Navarro motion to remain outside of prison pending appeal, finding that his appeal does not raise a substantial question.